An attempt to answer the common question:

 All of those factors should be considered when choosing a medium, and should be reconsidered for each type of plant you grow.

-First of all, think about the conditions the plant experiences in nature (if it's a hybrid, think about the species in its breeding background, especially recent ones).
+First of all, think about the conditions the plant experiences in nature (if it’s a hybrid, think about the species in its breeding background, especially recent ones).
 Right off the top we may be baffled, as orchids in nature usually have no potting medium at all, but are epiphytes, living attached to the bark of host trees!
-Look a little closer though, at the environment those roots, dangling in air, see.
+Look a little closer though, at the environment those roots, dangling in air, experience.

 Next, let’s looks at the plant’s physical structure, and how it relates to the plant’s water storage ability.

 - Plant Structure: Those with pseudobulbs can generally store water for longer periods of time than those without.
 Take a close look at the leaves as well, before concluding your evaluation.
 Those plants having thin, strap-like leaves, such as oncidium and cymbidium, will lose their stored water faster than those with shorter, thick leaves, such as cattleyas.
 Plants that don’t have pseudobulbs have in some cases developed thick, fleshy leaves (phalaenopsis, for example) as their water storage scheme, but that’s obviously not as effective as pseudobulbs.
 Others that have neither pseudobulbs nor thick leaves, such as phragmipediiums, are going to need a steady supply of moisture.